Emotional Withdrawal: 5 Reasons Men Do It and How To Open Them Up

 Breaking the cycle: Tip #5

-To heal the tendency to automatically dissociate, they need to feel their pain while having a new experience of being loved and accepted.
+You can help heal your partner’s tendency to automatically dissociate.
+You can make this happen by feeling her pain while she is having a new experience of being loved and accepted.
 A therapist can help the woman to 1) recognize dissociation and 2) become the loving presence her partner needs to stop running from his trauma triggers.

 Sharing emotion makes a relationship fun.
 Most importantly, emotional expression allows our partner to feel and believe our love for them is real…and that’s a really great feeling!